Review

 Polished long-form writing.
 Claude still sets the standard for clean first drafts that sound like they were written by a human who cares about rhythm, not just correctness.
 It is especially strong on memos, analysis, reports, and editorial work where tone matters as much as content.
 ChatGPT can match it on breadth, but Claude usually wins on prose quality and restraint.

 Long-context reasoning that actually feels useful.
-The 1M-token context window is not just a benchmark badge.
+Opus 4.7 is now marketed with a 1M context window, and that extra room is not just a benchmark badge.
 It makes Claude meaningfully better at large document sets, long research threads, and codebases that would otherwise need to be chopped into pieces.
-That extra room matters most on long, multi-turn work.
+Mythos Preview may be the more powerful research model, but Opus 4.7 is the relevant model for most buyers because it is the broadly available one.

 Claude Code is a real reason to buy in.
 Claude is unusually good at planning, refactoring, and staying coherent across a project, especially when you want the model to work inside an existing codebase rather than generate toy examples.
-That makes it a better fit for longer development tasks than chatbots that start strong and then lose the plot halfway through.
+Anthropic now treats Claude Code as a first-class surface across terminal, desktop, IDE, and team plans, which makes Claude feel less like a chatbot with coding bolted on and more like a serious development product.

 Power without the platform sprawl.
 Claude does not try to be an all-singing platform in the way ChatGPT does, and that restraint helps.
 Projects, Research, web search, and integrations stay useful without turning the interface into a control panel, which is a real advantage for users who want power without feature sprawl.